 Labette Health Emergency Medical Services (EMS) is a countywide advanced life support (ALS) EMS system that serves all of Labette County and a portion of Neosho and Cherokee counties in Kansas and Craig County, Oklahoma.
 Labette Health EMS responds to approximately 3,450 service requests annually with calls ranging from medical emergencies and trauma calls to significant rescue situations and disasters.
-The current service has operated as the countywide service for 22 years and is the exclusive EMS provider for Labette County.
+The current service has operated as the countywide service since 1995 and is the exclusive EMS provider for Labette County.

 The service operates out of two stations: Station 1 is Parsons and covers the northern and western parts of the Labette Health EMS jurisdiction.
 Station 2 covers the southern and eastern portion of the jurisdiction.
 Station 1 is staffed with two on-duty crews and one reserve ambulance.
 The technical/water rescue trailer, major incident response unit and administrative offices are also located in Parsons.
 Station 1 also houses a Gator response vehicle that is used for special events and rescue situations.
 Station 2, located in Oswego, houses one on-duty crew and one reserve ambulance.